oneillkza/R_Workshops/Lecture_1_intro.md

 ## [1] 125
 ```

-Take a look in your environment window in RStudio.
+Take a look in your environment pane in RStudio.
 You can also see what objects are defined using the `ls()` command:

 ```r